Karinliu/browser-technologies-1819/app/README.md

 #### usable
-The pleasurable layer for the user is that he/she can still select items for their shopping list.
+The usable layer for the user is that he/she can still select items for their shopping list.
 And  by clicking on a link the person can send the shopping list to themselves via e-mail.

 #### Functional/reliable
 The functional/reliable part is that the user can create choose ingrediënts and display it on their screen.